RayBlast Games

 A;B;%

-Divides A by B and pushes the remainder
+Consumes two numbers, does A divided by B, and pushes the remainder

 power